kenminhthai/trio-frontend/README.md

 This is the React frontend application of https://duolingoclubs.com and serves as an interface for users to discover and share their Duolingo clubs

-The backend application is an Elixir umbrella which can be [found here](https://github.com/lukerollans/trio)
+The backend application is an Elixir umbrella application which can be [found here](https://github.com/lukerollans/trio)

 ## Introduction
 The first thing to consider is that this application was bootsrapped with